ScripterSugar/wdfp-extractor/README.md

 if you're willing to extract assets from real device, your device must be rooted.

+## Recommended environments

+The tool only tested for limited use cases, thus might has various bugs / crahses among other enviornments.
+Basically this tool works best with modified, non-production adbd, which supports adb running as root permission.

+### Emulator

+Nox player (version 7.0.x)

+### Real device

+Pixel 2 (Android 11), Pixel 4 XL (Android 12)

 ## Supported Assets
 - APK
 - Decompiled SWF